 Create the trendiest phone case using your Cricut Explore cutting machine.
-Nothing is easier than personalizing your phone case with the Cricut.
-This post contains affiliate links.
-Thank you for your support.
+Nothing is easier than personalizing your phone case with the Cricut and some vinyl.

-You can do so many things with your Cricut Explore and one of the great things about Cricut Design Space is that you can set a canvas to give you the measurements that you will need so you don’t have to wait until the end to see if it’ll fit.
-Create the perfect Cricut phone case in a matter of minutes.
+You can do so many things with your Cricut Explore and one of the great things about Cricut Design Space is that you can set the

 Supplies for your personalized Cricut Phone Case